Pandawan/ent-comp/README.md

  2. Provide any way of querying which entities have components A and B, but not C, and so on.
  If you need this, I think maintaining your own lists will be faster (and probably easier to use) than anything the library could do automatically.

+## Things I might add in the future

+- Multi-component **systems**.
+Where one system can require multiple specific components to execute.
+For example, an enemy system might require a health and attack component to run; instead of using getState on both of these components, it would be nice to get both of them as a map (`states: [{ healthState1, attackState1 }, { healthState2, attackState2 }]`) through the `system()` method.

 ## Change list